waleprecious/softwareIntership/README.md

 # softwareIntership
 Bootstrap

-A bootstrap form with form validation using bootstrap-form-validation
+A bootstrap form with form validation using bootstrap-form-validator